This journey is in zone 1 and you’ll have to use the Hammersmith & City and Bakerloo lines, changing trains at Baker Street

 Stations on the route: Farringdon ➜ King’s Cross St. Pancras ➜ Euston Square ➜ Great Portland Street ➜ Baker Street [change train] Baker Street ➜ Regent’s Park

-Strikes and closures on the H&C and Bakerloo
+Closures on the H&C and Bakerloo line

-First and last train times on the Hammersmith & City line
+First and last train times

-Tube times for the Hammersmith & City line
+Hammersmith & City line timetable

 Alternative routes include Farringdon to Great Portland Street, Farringdon to Baker Street and Farringdon to Oxford Circus

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The Elizabeth line at Farringdon station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Farringdon is wheelchair accessible, and has step-free access from the street to the train.
 The Circle, Hammersmith & City and Metropolitan lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.

-Regent’s Park station is not wheelchair accessible
+Regent’s Park is not wheelchair accessible

-Farringdon station entrance – There’s a lift between the entrance and the platforms.
+Farringdon entrance – There’s a lift between the entrance and the platforms.
 If you want to avoid the lift then you can use two flights of stairs (12 steps down +16 steps down)

-Changing tube line at Baker Street – Changing between the Bakerloo/Jubilee line is on the level, but you must use two flights of stairs for eastbound changes on the Circle/Metropolitan/H&C line (8 steps down +21 steps down) or three flights of stairs for westbound changes on the Circle/Metropolitan/H&C line (8 steps down +2x10 steps down)
+Changing trains at Baker Street – Changing between the Bakerloo/Jubilee line is on the level, but you must use two flights of stairs for eastbound changes on the Circle/Metropolitan/H&C line (8 steps down +21 steps down) or three flights of stairs for westbound changes on the Circle/Metropolitan/H&C line (8 steps down +2x10 steps down)

-Regent’s Park station exit – There’s a lift from the northbound platform to the booking hall, or a lift plus two flights of stairs from the southbound platform (8 steps down +20 steps up).
+Regent’s Park exit – There’s a lift from the northbound platform to the booking hall, or a lift plus two flights of stairs from the southbound platform (8 steps down +20 steps up).
 After that there’s another two flights of stairs from the booking hall to the exit (15 steps up +20 steps up)

 - From Regent’s Park take the Bakerloo Line